scrapinghub/portia/docs/spiders.rst

 Spiders
 =======

-Spiders are web crawlers that consist of one or more :ref:`samples <samples>`.
+Spiders are web crawlers that use :ref:`samples <samples>` to extract data from the pages it visits.

 .. _spider-properties: